microsoft/pxt-calliope/docs/projects/states-of-matter/make.md

 ### ~

 * Fold the foil squares and place them around the cardboard.
-*  Connect each piece of foil to the appropriate pin on the Micro:bit.
+*  Connect each piece of foil to the appropriate pin on the micro:bit.

 That's it!